 Tso Kar lake is a paradise for bird watchers.
 It is famous for its abundant wildlife.
 Birds like Brahmini ducks, the bar-headed geese, the great crested grebe, the black-necked cranes and mammals such as kiangs, the snow fox, snow leopard and ibex frequent this lake.

 The Zanskar Valley is a beautiful trek area and hotspot for tourists with scenic beauty that includes views of most parts of Ladakh.
 Zanskar Valley region and the surrounding trek is one of the most unexplored and least visited places in Jammu and Kashmir.
-It’s high and beautiful mountains, the landscape, pleasant climate, snow-capped Himalayan Mountains with semi-desert scenic beauty and sparkling rivers make Zanskar a perfect holiday destination for tourists of all age-groups and tastes.
+Its high and beautiful mountains, landscape, pleasant climate, snow-capped Himalayan Mountains with semi-desert scenic beauty and sparkling rivers make Zanskar a perfect holiday destination for tourists of all age groups and tastes.

-The Hall of Fame museum lies on the Leh-Kargil road, it is about 4 kilometers away from Leh city.
-This museum is built in the memory of our brave soldiers who sacrificed their lives in the Indo-Pak war.
-This museum is one of the must visit in Ladakh tourist places.
+The Hall of Fame museum lies on the Leh-Kargil road, it is about 4 kilometres away from Leh city.
+This museum is built in memory of our brave soldiers who sacrificed their lives in the Indo-Pak war.
+This museum is one of the must-visit in Ladakh tourist places.

 So, if you haven’t been to Ladakh yet, here are 20 reasons that will convince you to take a trip this year!